drvenki/gatk_basic/README.md

   Gene wise Report:
   -----------------
-  NOTE: for this step, make sure the file "header.txt is in the same folder as the script" ./geneReport.sh
+  NOTE: for this step, make sure the file <b>header.txt is in the same folder as the script</b>
+  > ./geneReport.sh

   OR

-  bash geneReport.sh
+  > bash geneReport.sh

   The results from this script will be gene.txt, gene.report.txt, gene.missense.txt.
 The file gene.missense.txt will contain only missense variants in the given gene.